zmcartor/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 When a contract is executed as a result of being triggered by a message or transaction, every instruction is executed on every node of the network.
 This has a cost: for every executed operation there is a specified cost, expressed in a number of gas units.

 Gas is the name for the execution fee that senders of transactions need to pay for every operation made on an Expanse blockchain.
 The name gas is inspired by the view that this fee acts as cryptofuel, driving the motion of smart contracts.
-Gas is purchased for ether from the miners that execute the code.
-Gas and ether are decoupled deliberately since units of gas align with computation units having a natural cost, while the price of ether generally fluctuates as a result of market forces.
+Gas is purchased for expanse from the miners that execute the code.
+Gas and expanse are decoupled deliberately since units of gas align with computation units having a natural cost, while the price of expanse generally fluctuates as a result of market forces.
 The two are mediated by a free market: the price of gas is actually decided by the miners, who can refuse to process a transaction with a lower gas price than their minimum limit.
-To get gas you simply need to add ether to your account.
+To get gas you simply need to add expanse to your account.
 The Expanse clients automatically purchase gas for your Ether in the amount you specify as your maximum expenditure for the transaction.

 The Expanse protocol charges a fee per computational step that is executed in a contract or transaction to prevent deliberate attacks and abuse on the Expanse network.
 Every transaction is required to include a gas limit and a fee that it is willing to pay per gas.
 Miners have the choice of including the transaction and collecting the fee or not.
 If the total amount of gas used by the computational steps spawned by the transaction, including the original message and any sub-messages that may be triggered, is less than or equal to the gas limit, then the transaction is processed.
 If the total gas exceeds the gas limit, then all changes are reverted, except that the transaction is still valid and the fee can still be collected by the miner.
 All excess gas not used by the transaction execution is reimbursed to the sender as Ether.
 You do not need to worry about overspending, since you are only charged for the gas you consume.
 This means that it is useful as well as safe to send transactions with a gas limit well above the estimates.

 Estimating transaction costs
 ================================================================================

-The total ether cost of a transaction is based on 2 factors:
+The total expanse cost of a transaction is based on 2 factors:

 ``gasUsed`` is the total gas that is consumed by the transaction

-``gasPrice`` price (in ether) of one unit of gas specified in the transaction
+``gasPrice`` price (in expanse) of one unit of gas specified in the transaction

 **Total cost = gasUsed * gasPrice**